Infertility & Causes

 Any inherited or acquired condition which can compromise the normal processing of these mechanisms will subject a female sub-fertile or infertile.

-When a female child is born and unless a genetic predisposition is present she has in her ovaries more than 2 million little follicles each containing one immature egg.
+When a female child is born and unless she presents a genetic predisposition her ovaries will contain more than 2 million little follicles each containing one immature egg.
 At puberty (~ 12 years old), most of these eggs will be absorbed and allowed to perish depleting the cohort of the ovarian reserve to approximately 350-400 thousand.
 On each month it is estimated that 1000 follicles are lost through a process known as atresia while a single follicle or sometimes two will reach final maturation and release one egg each.
 This loss of eggs is neither dependent on the lifestyle one opts to pursue nor is limited to any hormone production, nutritional supplements or the administration of an oral contraceptive pill.

 Female infertility can result due to one or more of the following reasons: